9th December 2024

 1. Apologies for absence.
 (Reasons to be given to the Clerk in advance of the meeting)

-It was proposed by Cllr Mrs Hopkins and seconded by Cllr Gallagher that they accept the apologies and reasons for absence.
+It was proposed by Cllr Hurst and seconded by Cllr Mrs Hopkins that they accept the apologies and reasons for absence.

 All agreed.
 Carried.